Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-session.md

 ## Disclaimers

-* If one of the container becomes unhealthy, because it has crashed or because it is overloaded, users associated to this container might get multiple errors, until a new container is spawn.
+* If one of the container becomes unhealthy, because it has crashed or because it is overloaded, our routers will quarantine it and the sticky session cookie will be invalidated.

 * Each operation changing the routing rules of the application will invalidate current cookies and end-users will receive a new version of the cookie and will